 Risks associated with a lumbar puncture include pain at the injection site, bleeding, and infection.
 There is also a very rare chance of nerve damage.

-The amount of radiation used during the nuclear scan is very small, and virtually all of the radiation is gone within a few days.
-There have been no documented cases of injury or damage caused by the radioisotope used with this scan.
+The amount of radiation used during the nuclear scan is very small.
+Almost all of the radiation is gone within a few days.
+There are no known cases where the radioisotope has caused the patient harm.
 However, as with any radiation exposure, caution is advised if you are pregnant or breastfeeding.

-You should lie flat after the lumbar puncture (to help prevent headache from the lumbar puncture).
-No other special care is usually necessary.
+You should lie flat after the lumbar puncture.
+This can help prevent headache from the lumbar puncture.
+No other special care is necessary.

 CSF flow scan; Cisternogram

 Silberstein S, Young W. Headache and Facial Pain.
 In: Goetz, CG, eds.Textbook of Clinical Neurology

 Update Date 4/7/2013

 Updated by: Jason Levy, MD, Northside Radiology Associates, Atlanta, Georgia.
 Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
 Editorial team.